-- 1. Install the prerequisites, i.e. Emacs or XE macs, MSYS or Cygwin, a TEX system, and Ghostscript. - 2.
-Open the MSYS shell or a Cygwin shell and change to the directory containing the unzipped file contents.
+- 1. Install the prerequisites, i.e. GNU Emacs, MSYS or Cygwin, a TEX system, and Ghostscript. - 2.
+Open the MSYS shell or a Cygwin shell and change to the directory containing the unzipped file contents. - 3.
+Configure AUCTFX:

-3. Configure AUCTEX:

 For Emacs: Many people like to install AUCTEX into the pseudo file system hierarchy set up by the Emacs installation.
 Assuming Emacs is installed in C:/Program Files/Emacs and the directory for local additions of your TEX system, e.g. MiKTEX, is C:/localtexmf, you can do this by typing the following statement at the shell prompt: